Connecting talents and interests with real-world opportunities

 In 2017 Tairua School launched its own dedicated technology programme for our Year 7 & 8 students specifically catering to each individual's passions and skills.

-Students in TAI-Tech (Tairua Academy of Innovation & Technology) receive 2 hours of expert, hands-on instruction each week in a subject of their choice, designed to link their interests with potential career and future learning pathways.
+Students in TAI-Technology (Tairua Academy of Innovation & Technology) receive two hours of expert, hands-on instruction each week in a subject of their choice, designed to link their interests with potential career and future learning pathways.

 - Food Technology